MichaelGajhede/Pyrosetta_protein_mutations_ddG/README.md

  4. Visualize mutations on 3D structure with mutations_3D.pml:

- Visualize lowest energy mutations in pymol
+ Visualize lowest energy mutations in pymol.
+Lowest energy mutations structures can be found in the mutated_pdbs folder and superimposed.